Clay Cove, Newfoundland

 Description:

-Clay Cove, Newfoundland was an audio-visual installation by Kate Craig situated on the thirty-first floor of Park Place, a glass-clad office tower in downtown Vancouver.
-The work expanded on a 1979 project by Craig created for the first video event in Newfoundland at Memorial University Art Gallery.
-Revisited here for the series Luminous Sites, the installation sought to evoke the textures and rhythms of life in Newfoundland.
+Clay Cove, Newfoundland was an audio-visual installation by Kate Craig presented on the thirty-first floor of Park Place in downtown Vancouver.
+The work expanded on a 1979 project by Craig created for the first video art event in Newfoundland at Memorial University Art Gallery.
+Revisited for the series Luminous Sites, the installation sought to evoke the textures and rhythms of life in Newfoundland.

 Curated by Daina Augaitis and Karen Henry.